darrellodonnell/demo-generic-toip-gf/README.md

 Eventually, the Table of Contents listed here will be generated based on the documents within the repository.

-* Layer 4 Ecosystem governance, including rules for contributing to this repository via Issues and Pull Requests.
+* Ecosystem governance, including rules for contributing to this repository via Issues and Pull Requests.
 * Layer 1 utilities are based on Hyperledger Indy.
   * Supported instances for production include: